thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

   6. When you press **send Message** _Fake_ sensor data, will be send to your IoT cloud.

 ***
-# 4. Source Folder content description
+# 4. Connect real Sensor, Simulator or iOS Fake to IoT Cloud

+  1. Get the Sensor and connect to IoT Cloud (https://developer.ibm.com/recipes/tutorials/connect-a-cc2650-sensortag-to-the-iot-foundations-quickstart/) //-> connect to **IoT Starter Cloud**
+  2. In case you don't have a real Sensor you can use alternative : https://quickstart.internetofthings.ibmcloud.com/iotsensor/ in the upper left corner is the DeviceID you later must use inside Node-RED for the IoT-Node. //-> connect to **IoT Starter Cloud**
+  3. Use your iOS App //-> connect to **your IoT Cloud in your Bluemix Application**

 ***
+# 5. Source Folder content description

+***
-## 4.1 Basic UML Documentation
+## 5.1 Basic UML Documentation

 * _**iOSMQTT-Bluemix-IoT-NodeRED/iot-mqtt-for-ios-Documentation**_

 This folder contains a basic documentation with a UML Model including some diagrams.

 ***
-## 4.2 Bluemix - Node-RED Implementation
+## 5.2 Bluemix - Node-RED Implementation

 * _**iOSMQTT-Bluemix-IoT-NodeRED/iot-mqtt-for-ios-NodeREDImplemtations**_